thng01/thng01.github.io/_writeups/2023/TRACS2023/Apinexicoin.md

 1. #### Flag 1: Account balance

-   The first flag is quite simple: we have to login with given credentials: `emo@trade.local:demo` at the endpoint /api/login and get the account balance.
+   The first flag is quite simple: we have to login with given credentials: `demo@trade.local:demo` at the endpoint /api/login and get the account balance.

    After sending login request: